Open-Cascade-SAS/OCCT/dox/user_guides/ocaf/ocaf.md

 It provides basic documentation on using OCAF.
 For advanced information on OCAF and its applications, see our <a href="http://www.opencascade.com/content/tutorial-learning">E-learning & Training</a> offerings.

+@subsection occt_ocaf_1_1 Purpose of OCAF

-OCAF (the Open CASCADE Application Framework) is a RAD (Rapid Application Development) framework used for specifying and organizing application data.
-To do this, OCAF provides:
+OCAF (the Open CASCADE Application Framework) is an  easy-to-use platform for rapidly developing sophisticated domain-specific  design applications.

-  * Ready-to-use data common to most CAD/CAM applications,
-  * A scalable extension protocol for implementing new application specific data,
-  * An infrastructure
-  * To attach any data to any topological element
-  * To link data produced by different applications (*associativity of data*)
-  * To register the modeling process - the creation history, or parametrics, used to carry out the modifications.

-Using OCAF, the application designer concentrates on the functionality and its specific algorithms.
-In this way, he avoids architectural problems notably implementing Undo-redo and saving application data.

-In OCAF, all of the above are already handled for the application designer, allowing him to reach a significant increase in productivity.
+  A typical application developed using OCAF deals with two or three-dimensional (2D or 3D) geometric modeling in trade-specific Computer Aided Design (CAD) systems, manufacturing or analysis applications, simulation  applications or illustration tools.

+  Developing a design application requires addressing many technical aspects.
+  In particular, given the functional specification of your application, you must at least:

+  * Design the  architecture of the application — definition of the software components and the  way they cooperate;
+  * Define the  data model able to support the functionality required — a design application  operates on data maintained during the whole end-user working session;
+  * Structure  the software in order to:
+    * synchronize the display with the  data — commands modifying objects must update the views;
+    * support generalized undo-redo  commands — this feature has to be taken into account very early in the design  process;
+  * Implement  the function for saving the data — if the application has a long life cycle,  the compatibility of data between versions of the application has to be  addressed;
+  * Build the  application user interface.

+Architectural guidance and ready-to-use solutions provided by OCAF offer you the following benefits:
+  * You can concentrate on the functionality specific for your application;
+  * The underlying mechanisms required to support the application are already provided;
+  * The application can be rapidly be prototyped thanks to the coupling the other Open CASCADE Technology modules;
+  * The final application can be developed by industrializing the prototype — you don't need to restart the development from scratch.
+  * The Open Source nature of the platform guarantees the long-term usefulness of your development.

-In this respect, OCAF is much more than just one toolkit among many in the CAS.CADE Object Libraries.
-Since it can handle any data and algorithms in these libraries - be it modeling algorithms, topology or geometry - OCAF is a logical supplement to these libraries.
+OCAF is much more than just one toolkit among many in the CAS.CADE Object Libraries.
+Since it can handle any data and algorithms in these libraries - be it modeling algorithms, topology or geometry - OCAF is their logical supplement.

 The table below contrasts the design of a modeling application using object libraries alone and using OCAF.